Add voice guidance

 Customizing the timing of TTS instructions is not supported.
 Filtering TTS instructions based on custom logic is not available.

-The Sound Playing Service
+Step 2: Configure the Sound Playing Service

-The SoundPlayingService provides the following features:
+The SoundPlayingService manages voice playback with the following features:

 | Member | Description |